-For example, a job's manufacturing orders can be set to occur in different plants at once and the operations belonging to those manufacturing orders can also be completed in separate plants.
+For example, a job's manufacturing orders can occur in different plants at once, and the operations belonging to those manufacturing orders can also be completed in separate plants.
 In addition, jobs finishing in one plant can act as material supplied for a job in another plant.

 Multi-Plant Scheduling Features

 Can Span Plants

 The job and manufacturing orders ' Can Span Plants " must be set to allow operations to schedule in different plants, the job and manufacturing orders' "Can Span Plants" must be set.
 If a Job is set to "Can Span Plants," then all of its manufacturing orders are eligible to be scheduled on different plants.
 However, each operation within the manufacturing order will be scheduled on the same plant.
 This feature is set by opening the Jobs dialog for a specific job, then check the "Can Span Plants" box found under the "Entry" tab:

 Suppose the manufacturing order is set to "Can Span Plants," then the separate operations can be completed in different plants.
 This is set by opening the Jobs dialog for the specific MO, then checking the "Can Span Plant" of the Manufacturing Orders tab:

 Note: Operations cannot span plants unless the operation has been split.
 Otherwise, all resource and capability requirements must be present in the plant for the operation to schedule.